deepmistry96/fortran-obsidian/Formula Translator (fortran).md

 ### **[[Common Pitfalls]]**

-- **Forgetting Type Declarations**: Fortran requires variables to be declared, and type mismatches can lead to errors.
+- **Forgetting about [[declaring]] the type: Fortran requires variables to be declared, and type mismatches can lead to errors.
 - **Array Bounds**: Be attentive to array bounds; trying to access an array element outside its declared range often leads to runtime errors.